Courses

 -

-University of Bern, Master of Law and Joint Master in Computer Science; KSL 475009; ILIAS link.
+University of Bern and Joint Master in Computer Science; KSL 487868; ILIAS link only for registered students.

 Earlier semesters